Standard General

+Kim was named "American Executive of the Year" at the 2021 Global Gaming Awards.

-Standard General L. P. is controlled by Standard General Management LLC which is controlled by Acme Amalgamated Holdings, LLC, which is ultimately controlled by Mr. Soohyung Kim.
+Standard General L. P. is controlled by Standard General Management LLC which is controlled by Acme Amalgamated Holdings, LLC, which is ultimately controlled by Soohyung Kim.

-Standard General was active in managing the bankruptcies of Aliante Casino and Hotel, American Apparel, Greektown, RadioShack and Young Broadcasting, which became Media General.
+Standard General was active in managing the bankruptcies of Aliante Casino and Hotel, American Apparel, Greektown, RadioShack and Young Broadcasting.

 As reported in the 2019 10K, Standard General L.P. is the largest shareholder of Bally's Corporation.

 Investment strategies

 Standard General pursues a single strategy of opportunistic investing primarily in levered U.S. middle-market companies.
 The firm has the ability to invest across the capital structure but is better known for specializing in distressed debt.
 Since 2007, it has invested in both publicly traded and private entities and is known for making several control investments.

 Bally's

 Standard General L.P. is the largest shareholder of Bally's Corporation, formerly known as Twin River Worldwide Holdings.
 Soo Kim, Standard General's managing partner had been an independent director of the company since 2016 and was elected chairman of the board of directors in late 2019.
 Kim oversaw a major expansion of its operations, including a reverse merger with Dover Downs Gaming & Entertainment to take Twin River public, and various casino acquisitions in 2020.
 It also acquired rights to the Bally's brand from Caesars Entertainment and adopted it as its corporate name, with an intent to unify all of its properties under the brand.
-The company also made moves to expand its focus on sports betting, including acquisitions in the field, and a partnership with Sinclair Broadcast Group to rebrand its regional sports networks under the Bally name as part of a promotion and content agreement.
-Kim was named "American Executive of the Year" at the 2021 Global Gaming Awards.
+The company also made moves to expand its focus on sports betting, including acquisitions in the field, and a partnership with Sinclair Broadcast Group and Entertainment Studios to rebrand its regional sports networks under the Bally name as part of a promotion and content agreement.

 In January 2022, Standard General offered to buy all outstanding shares in Bally's Corporation that it did not already own, valuing it at $2.07 billion.